Rawson W. Rawson: Colonial service (1842–1875)

 In 1842, having served Gladstone for one year he was appointed Civil Secretary to the then Governor-General of Canada Charles Bagot.
-The same year he was appointed by Bagot, along with John Davidson and William Hepburn as commissioners for a report regarding government policies and expenditures related to Indigenous peoples in Canada East and Canada West.
+The same year, he was appointed by Bagot – along with John Davidson and William Hepburn – as commissioner for a report regarding government policies and expenditures related to Indigenous peoples in Canada East and Canada West.
 Completed in 1844, the final report, titled the Report on the affairs of the Indians in Canada, included a call for the introduction of industrial schools to address the noted failure of day schools to effectively keep Indigenous children from the influence of their parents.
 The report is regarded as a foundational document in the rationale for establishing the Canadian Indian residential school system.
 In 1846, following his work on the report, Rawson was appointed treasurer and paymaster-general to Mauritius.

 In 1854 he became colonial secretary in the Cape of Good Hope, which had just formed its first locally elected parliament.
 Soon after accepting this post, he was awarded a CB, and attained considerable local fame for his overly elaborate dress of lace collars, cuffs and buttons.
 Whilst in the Cape, he was exceptionally involved in the study of ferns and other plants, in the establishment of the South African Museum, as well as in the details of parliamentary procedure.
 However, his abilities as a financier were repeatedly questioned, as the Cape government became severely indebted and eventually entered a recession.
 Parliamentary writer Richard William Murray records that in both Mauritius and the Cape Colony, Rawson had left the state "as nearly bankrupt as it is possible for a British dependency to be".
 Rawson was also notable for being among the government officials who supported the early movement for "responsible government" in the Cape, and therefore supported the handing over of power to a locally elected executive, to replace imperial officials like himself.
 He was retired from the post on 21 July 1864, to be succeeded by Sir Richard Southey.

 His next post was the governorship of the Bahamas in July 1864, and he was subsequently promoted to the governorship of the Windward Islands and received a KCMG.
 He retired from public office in 1875.
 He was elected to the American Philosophical Society the year before, in 1874.